allenfantasy/famous-rails/README.md

 **Famo.us for Rails assets pipeline**
 ## Warning!

-This gem may have several issues when used in production mode because of the conflict between assets pipeline & RequireJS.
+* This gem may have several issues when used in production mode because of the conflict between assets pipeline & RequireJS.
 But it (should) work well in dev mode.
+* Since Famo.us has promoted its brand new [Famous Engine](http://famous.org/), which is not compatible with the old Famo.us (<= 0.3), this repo would fail if you are using the latest famo.us codebase.
+* I would like to improve this but short of time.
+[Contributions](#contributing) needed!

 ## Installation